-To encourage Americans to save more money for retirement, the government established a complex system of tax breaks and specialized accounts.
+To encourage Americans to save more money for retirement, the government established a few different kinds of tax breaks and specialized accounts.
 Two of these account types, the 403(b) and the 401(a) account, are largely similar except in regard to who is allowed to sign up for each of them.

-The 403(b) retirement account system is available only to employees of non-profit organizations like public school systems and religious organizations.
+The 403(b) retirement account system is available only to employees of nonprofit organizations, including religious organizations, as well as public school systems .
 Aside from that eligibility requirement, 403(b) accounts are virtually identical to 401(a) accounts.
 They have the same rules governing contributions, withdrawal penalties and tax advantages.

 Although the two account types are largely identical, two differences between them may be important to some investors.

 First, while both 403(b) and 401(a) accounts limit annual pre-tax contributions, the limit can be slightly higher for 403(b) accounts.
 Nonprofit employees over age 50 can divert an extra $6,000 per year in 2015 into their accounts before tax.
-Additionally, employees with more than 15 years of service with a non-profit and an average annual contribution less than $5,000 can contribute an extra $3,000 per year.
-Second, administrative costs for 401(a) accounts tend to be higher than those for 403(b) accounts, according to Money Crashers.
+Additionally, employees who have worked at least 15 years at a nonprofit and an had an average annual contribution less than $5,000 can contribute an extra $3,000 per year.
+Second, administrative costs for 401(a) accounts tend to be higher than those for 403(b) accounts.